VinayK-22/software-ip-protection/README.md

 * SQL
 * Open Source Development

----

 ## License

 This project is currently under development.

-Licensing information will be added as the project matures.
+Licensing information will be added in a future version.